Peroxidess/MVIIL-GAN/README.md

 - Setting parameter and Report the prediction performances of entire frameworks

-Note that hyper-parameters should be optimized for datasets.
+Note that hyper-parameters should be optimized for different datasets.